URCF/urcf_workshops/intro_linux/working_with_files_and_directories.md

 We now know how to explore files and directories, but how do we create them?

 Let's change into the `shell-lesson-data` directory that you downloaded earlier.
-Specifically, the "writing" directory under "exercise-data":
+Specifically, the "writing" directory:

 ```
-$ cd ~/Downloads/shell-lesson-data/exercise-data/writing/
+$ cd ~/Downloads/shell-lesson-data/writing/
 ```

 <!-- TODO add note about how to do so if you didn't -->